 “The biggest compliment we get is how open everything feels, which is exactly what our goal was.
 We kept adding to the scope, throwing curve-balls to Abacus, but the deadline—the delivery of our first child—could not be pushed back!
 The Abacus team empathized completely, and they pulled it off.”

 - de la Cruz Interior Design

 - BKG Structural Engineers

 The couple had lived in their Edwardian-style row house for two years before we started a whole house remodel.
 The homeowners’ vision was to open up the kitchen to both the living and dining rooms, to create a unified space for cooking, entertaining, and hanging out with friends and family.
 Achieving that openness required clever structural engineering inside a building that is both tall and narrow.

 Up-upstairs, new closets perfectly organized the couple’s wardrobes and accessories, including electronics.
-The master bedroom was transformed into a luxurious retreat, and the master bath became an oasis of tranquillity.
+The primary bedroom was transformed into a luxurious retreat, and the primary bath became an oasis of tranquillity.